 Empower and trust.
-As a leader, most of what goes on in an organization is not visible to you.
-Empower and trust your co-workers to make the right decisions.
+When you're a business leader, most of what goes on in the organization is not visible to you.
+Goel advised leaders to empower and trust their co-workers to make the right decisions.
 The benefits of trusting and empowering others far outweigh the fear that mistakes will be made.